 The manufacture of aerated bread ended in 1954.

-In 1955, ABC, with 164 tea shops, was acquired by Allied Bakeries, controlled by W Garfield Weston, for nearly £3 million.
-By this time ABC was the second largest chain of restaurants in Britain.
-Allied Bakeries was motivated by the increase in outlets for its bakery products, and valued the ABC estate at between £1.7 million and £2 million.
+ABC was acquired by Allied Bakeries, controlled by W Garfield Weston (1898 – 1978), for £2.9 million in 1955.
+Allied Bakeries were motivated by the opportunity to increase the number of outlets for their bread and biscuits.
+Allied Bakeries had also privately valued the ABC real estate assets at between £1.7 million and £2 million.

-In 1959 Allied Bakeries sold the Abford House subsidiary, which consisted of a large freehold property in Victoria, London, for over £500,000 to Spiers & Pond, a catering company.
+Allied Bakeries sold the Abford House subsidiary, which consisted of a large freehold property in Victoria, London, for over £500,000 to Spiers & Pond, a hotels and catering company, in 1959.

 The previously loss-making venture had become one of the most profitable subsidiaries of Allied Bakeries by 1959.
 ABC reported a profit before tax of over £850,000 in 1962.
 A pre-tax profit of £735,000 was reported in 1966.

 Trade at the tea shops began to decline from the 1960s and into the 1970s.
 Rising ingredients costs had rendered handmade cakes an unaffordable luxury.
 20 ABC tea shops were closed in 1975, and a further 35 the following year.
 30 more were closed in 1976.
 Some outlets switched to a takeaway sandwich model.